Written by: Michael Den Boer on May 28th, 2007

 Removable English subtitles that are easy read and follow have been included.

-Space Amoeba is Toho’s last great non-Godzilla monster movie.
-Media Blasters gives Space Amoeba its best English friendly home video release to date, highly recommended.
+Overall Space Amoeba is Toho’s last great non-Godzilla monster movie and Media Blasters gives Space Amoeba its best English friendly home video release to date, highly recommended.